critesjosh/exploring-ethereum/exploring-the-blockchain.md

 A **"light"** sync gets only the current state.
 To verify elements, it needs to ask to full (archive) nodes for the corresponding tree leaves.

-(Note to Josh: There's a great comment covering the big syncing issue many people have in [this comment from an Ethereum developer.](https://github.com/ethereum/mist/issues/3738#issuecomment-390892738), might be worth including?)

 In this exercise, we will use "light" sync because it is the fastest.

 ## Connect to a testnet